 We looked at whether women who have clomiphene-resistant polycystic ovarian syndrome (PCOS) would benefit from applying ultrasound-guided transvaginal ovarian needle drilling (UTND) to induce ovulation.

-We searched for studies published up to November 2018.
+We searched for studies published up to December 2020.

 Quality of the evidence

 No studies could be included for quality evaluation.

 Since we did not identify any studies for inclusion, we were unable to assess the benefit or harm of applying UTND for women with clomiphene-resistant PCOS.

 Ovulatory disturbance is a key diagnostic feature of polycystic ovarian syndrome (PCOS), leading to infertility and correspondingly heavy disease burden.
 Many therapeutic strategies have been used to induce ovulation for women with PCOS who are infertile.
 Ultrasound-guided transvaginal ovarian needle drilling (UTND) is a novel surgical method used to induce ovulation for women with clomiphene-resistant PCOS at the outpatient clinic.